Morebec/Orkestra/README.md

 a standardized approach that is easy to understand and improve.

 ## Why Orkestra
-Given the current nature of Morebec, which is indie software development, in order to provide value to our clients, we need to be able to have a structure that is similar from project to project, while offering a stable platform that can stand the test of time and scale.
+Given the current nature of Morébec, which is indie software development, in order to provide value to our clients, we need to be able to have a structure that is similar from project to project, while offering a stable platform that can stand the test of time and scale.